bannaych/kubernetes/persistent-volumes/readme.md

 No resources found in default namespace.
 ```

-* Create the Persistent volume
+* Create the yaml file
 ```
 apiVersion: v1
 kind: PersistentVolume